What is the Role of Small Models in the LLM Era: A Survey: Collaboration

+\textbf{(3) Cost-aware Methods.} Beyond simply correctness, the trigger mechanism may incorporate cost-aware objectives such as latency or monetary costs~\cite{wang2017idk}.
+For example, we can study various models with different sizes, comparing their accuracy, financial cost, and latency, and then select which model to use based on budget or latency limitation~\cite{Wang2024CascadeAwareTraining,Zhang2024EfficientContextualLLMCascades}.

-Some existing techniques train a small evaluator to assess the correctness~\cite{kag2023efficient,chen2020frugalml,chen2023frugalgpt}, confidence~\cite{chen2024data}, or quality~\cite{ding2024hybrid} of a model’s output, thereby deciding whether to escalate the query to a more complex model.
-Given that LLMs can perform self-verification~\cite{dhuliawala2023chain} and provide confidence levels in their responses~\cite{tian2023just}, AutoMix~\cite{madaan2023automix} employs verification prompts to query the model multiple times, using the consistency of these responses as an estimated confidence score.
+\textbf{(4) Agreement-based Methods.} Given that LLMs can perform self-verification~\cite{dhuliawala2023chain} and provide confidence levels in their responses~\cite{tian2023just}, we can use the consistency between multiple answers as a trigger.
+If the outputs disagree or diverge, the task is deferred to a larger model.
+AutoMix~\cite{madaan2023automix} employs verification prompts to query the model multiple times, using the consistency of these responses as an estimated confidence score.
 The framework then determines whether the current model's output should be accepted or if the query should be forwarded to other models for enhanced performance.

-\emph{Model Routing} optimizes the deployment of multiple models of varying sizes by dynamically directing input data to the most appropriate models, thereby enhancing both efficiency and effectiveness in practical applications.
+\paragraph{\textbf{Model Routing}} This process optimizes the deployment of multiple models of varying sizes by dynamically directing input data to the most appropriate models, thereby enhancing both efficiency and effectiveness in practical applications.
 The core component of this approach is the development of a router that assigns input to one or more suitable models within the pool.
+Existing approaches can be divided into two main categories: (1) Training-free Router and (2) Training-required Router.